cthackers/adm-zip/APPNOTE.md

       was standard output or a non-seekable device.
 For ZIP64(tm) format archives, the compressed and uncompressed sizes are 8 bytes each.

-      4.3.9.2 When compressing files, compressed and uncompressed sizes should be stored in ZIP64 format (as 8 byte values) when a file's size exceeds 0xFFFFFFFF.
-However ZIP64 format may be used regardless of the size of a file.
+      4.3.9.2 When compressing files, compressed and uncompressed sizes SHOULD be stored in ZIP64 format (as 8 byte values) when a file's size exceeds 0xFFFFFFFF.
+However ZIP64 format MAY be used regardless of the size of a file.
 When extracting, if the zip64 extended information extra field is present for the file the compressed and uncompressed sizes will be 8 byte values.

       4.3.9.3 Although not originally assigned a signature, the value 0x08074b50 has commonly been adopted as a signature value for the data descriptor record.
-Implementers should be aware that ZIP files may be encountered with or without this signature marking data descriptors and SHOULD account for either case when reading ZIP files to ensure compatibility.
+Implementers SHOULD be aware that ZIP files MAY be encountered with or without this signature marking data descriptors and SHOULD account for either case when reading ZIP files to ensure compatibility.